What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 If your body isn't producing enough testosterone and your levels are below 300 nanograms per deciliter (ng/dL), you might have low testosterone (low T).

-Men with low T often have low sex drive and trouble getting an erection.
+Men with low T often have a low sex drive and trouble getting an erection.
 Researchers have found that low testosterone can negatively impact your sex life.

 Testosterone is connected to erections in two ways: